yongbinkim-chemist/qEOM-UCC/README.rst

 PyPI releases soon to be available.

 The formalism of qEOM/Davidson is demonstrated in the `paper <https://github.com/qchemsoftware/OpenFermion-QChem/blob/main/examples/Openfermion-Qchem.ipynb>`__.
-Users can find the tutorial at the `ipython notebook <https://github.com/qchemsoftware/OpenFermion-QChem/blob/main/examples/OpenFermion-QCHEM_v1.0.pdf>`__.
+Users can find the data at the `ipython notebook <https://github.com/qchemsoftware/OpenFermion-QChem/blob/main/examples/OpenFermion-QCHEM_v1.0.pdf>`__.

 Authors
 -------